22quinteros/22quinteros/README.md

 ## Hi there!
 My name is Sam 👋

 I'm a fourth-year mechanical engineering student, and I'm interestred in vibroacoustics and lean systems.
-I'm not the most experienced with coding, so I mainly do basic stuff in python to help me automate various things. 🔥Fun Fact🔥: I play trombone
+I'm not the most experienced with coding, so I mainly do basic stuff in python to help me automate various things.
+🔥Fun Fact:I play trombone🔥

 <!--
 **22quinteros/22quinteros** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.